How To Draw A Vector Physics

 What is a Vector?

 A vector is typically represented by an arrow.
 The length of the arrow corresponds to the magnitude of the vector (how strong or big it is), and the direction of the arrow indicates the direction of the vector (where it's pointing).
-For instance, a longer arrow might represent a stronger force, while the angle of the arrow would show the direction in which that force is being applied.
+Take this case: a longer arrow might represent a stronger force, while the angle of the arrow would show the direction in which that force is being applied.

 Mathematically, vectors can be expressed using components in a coordinate system.
-In a two-dimensional space, a vector can be broken down into its x and y components.
-These components are essentially the "shadows" of the vector on the x and y axes.
+On the flip side, in a two-dimensional space, a vector can be broken down into its x and y components.
+Because of that, these components are essentially the "shadows" of the vector on the x and y axes.
 Using trigonometry, we can relate the magnitude and direction of the vector to its components.
-If a vector has a magnitude r and makes an angle θ with the x-axis, its components are given by:

 This representation allows us to perform calculations with vectors relatively easily, such as adding or subtracting them.